au-williams/docker-discord-bot/readme.md

 const config = new Config(import.meta.filename);
 ```

 This JavaScript file manages the config service state.
 You can create a `Config` object in your plugin using the plugins filename as a parameter - provided by Node.js as `import.meta.filename`.
-This `Config` object has the file contents of [config.json](config.json) and the JSON file of the plugin filename (if one exists).
-After updating data stored in the plugin JSON file you can use `config.save()` to update the plugin JSON file locally.
+This `Config` object has the file contents of [config.json](config.json) and the JSON file of the plugin's file name (if it exists).
+After updating data sourced from the plugin JSON file, you can use `config.save()` to update the file content on disk.

 If `discord_config_channel_id` is set in [config.json](config.json) then your plugin JSON files will be backed up to that channel on bot startup.
 You'll be warned if a backup is out of sync thereafter so it can be reuploaded.
 Reuploading the JSON is done by clicking the `⬆️ Backup` button which backs up your current file after saving the previous backup file to its version history.
 Clicking `⬇️ Restore` on a backup will rename your JSON file before downloading the backup file.